Completion Tracking¶

 --shutdown-on-listener-failureon theQueueManagerso it stops (and can be restarted by a supervisor) if the LISTEN channel becomes unhealthy. -

-Disable the refresh poll — Set
+Minimize the refresh poll — Set a long